ocartaxo/simple-kache/README.md

-# Simple-Kache: An extremely light-weight cache framework for kotlin
+# Simple-Kache: An extremely light-weight cache framework for Kotlin

 A study case for learn how simple and lightweight cache strategies works.